spliit-app/spliit/README.md

 ### Create expense from receipt

 You can offer users to create expense by uploading a receipt.
-This feature relies on [OpenAI GPT-4 with Vision](https://platform.openai.com/docs/guides/vision).
+This feature relies on [OpenAI GPT-4 with Vision](https://platform.openai.com/docs/guides/vision) and a public S3 storage endpoint.

 To enable the feature: